canonical/juju-sdk-tutorial-k8s/HACKING.md

 - forked repo owner: `IronCore864`
 - repo name: `juju-sdk-tutorial-k8s` (both upstream and forked)

-Get diff from PR No.1 in the upstream repo and merge the diff into later chapters, and when there is a conflict, stop:
+Get the diff from PR No.1 in the upstream repo and merge the diff into later chapters:

 ```bash
 $ tox -- -f IronCore864 -p 1
 ```

+When there is a conflict in a chapter, that PR won't be created and the script exists, PRs for following chapters _won't_ be created.

-To ignore conflicts and create all PRs for all following chapters:
+To ignore conflicts and create all PRs for all following chapters anyway, add the `-i` (`--ignore-conflicts`) flag:

 ```bash
 $ tox -- -f IronCore864 -p 1 -i